 Cabin Interior and Electronics

 News and developments about everything that goes into the cabin of an aircraft, from floor coverings to headliners, with a special emphasis on in-flight entertainment, communications and other electronics for passengers.
 If it is in the cabin of an aircraft, it’s covered here.

-International Water-Guard Industries signed an agreement with UK-based Reheat International for distribution and maintenance of its aircraft water treatment products for the European business aviation market.
-“Business aviation is on a growth curve and we wanted to ensure maximum penetration of one of its largest regions,” said David Fox, president and CEO of the British Columbia-based firm.
+International Water-Guard, a specialist in aircraft water treatment and water systems, has signed an agreement with UK-based Reheat International of Alton, Hampshire, for distribution and maintenance of its water-treatment products for European business aviation.
+“Business aviation is on a growth curve and we wanted to ensure maximum penetration of one of its largest regions,” said David Fox, president and CEO of International Water-Guard.